 As a junior fellow with the Center for Cultural Sociology at Yale University, my research interests are informed by a fundamental commitment to the development of social scientific knowledge that at once draws from and builds upon interdisciplinary contact with the fields of anthropology, history, communications and the arts, but also, just as importantly, departs from these fields both heuristically and epistemically.
 Though the topics of investigation to which I attend cross multiple disciplines, central to all of my research is an underlying question concerning how culture, in its sundry forms, constitutes, orients and shapes individuals and society.

 Areas of interest: Cultural sociology, notably topics related to material culture, iconicity, performativity and symbolic interaction; sociology of gender, and ancillary to that, the sociology of science, medicine and the body; sociology of conscience, especially as it relates to intersubjectivity, moral development and social solidarity; sociology of art; and social theory.

 GET INVOLVED, LEARN MORE.
-I encourage anyone visiting my page to learn more about the great work taking place in the following associations, committees, and organizations with which I am affiliated.
+I encourage anyone visiting my page to learn more about the great work taking place in the following associations, committees, organizations, and academic journals with which I am affiliated.
 (And if you are a member of the American Sociological Association, I encourage you to join these sections.)

 - ASA Section on Body and Embodiment: Web, Twitter, Facebook.

 - Sociologists for Trans Justice (#TransJusticeSyllabus): Web, Twitter, Facebook

 - New York Academy of Sciences: Twitter, Social Sciences, Science, Society and Culture

 - American Journal of Cultural Sociology: Journal, Twitter, Facebook